 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-Delta Airlines is the second largest passenger airline in the United States, but it’s first in terms of its number of daily flights (a whopping 6,700!).
-Given this remarkable presence in the skies, most traveling Americans will find themselves on a Delta flight at some point this year, shelling out money for bags and wondering how to get Delta perks in-flight and freebies on the ground.
+Delta Airlines is the second largest passenger airline in the United States, but it’s first in terms of number of daily flights (a whopping 6,700!).
+Given this remarkable presence in the skies, most traveling Americans will find themselves on a Delta flight at some point in 2023, shelling out money for bags, wondering how to get Delta perks in-flight and freebies on the ground, and questioning the best way to maximize hard-earned Delta SkyMiles.
 The simple answer: a Delta credit card.

 Delta SkyMiles® Gold American Express Card

-Best for: Casual Delta fliers looking for free checked bags and a big boost to their SkyMiles balance.
+Best for: The Delta SkyMiles® Gold American Express Card is best for casual Delta fliers looking for free checked bags and a big boost to their SkyMiles balance.

 Why now?
 This card usually offers between 35,000–40,000 bonus miles after spending $1,000 within the first three months.
-The card’s current welcome bonus is around twice as high.
+The card’s current welcome bonus is around twice as high and the time to reach the spending threshold is twice as long.
+The current introductory offer is the best in the history of the card.
 Plus, there’s no annual fee for the first year.

-Welcome offer: Earn 70,000 bonus miles after spending $2,000 on new purchases within the first three months.
+Welcome offer: Earn 70,000 bonus miles after spending $2,000 on new purchases within the first six months.

 Annual fee: No introductory annual fee the first year, then $99 (see rates and fees)